NOAA-Central-Library-NCL/noaa_ir_api/README.md

 The following Python scripts allow you to interact with the NOAA IR JSON API, either directly or indirectly.

+### API Query

+api_query.py is comprised to Classes - RepositoryQuery, DataExporter - and provides you the ability to either download and filter fields, as well as export downloaded data.

 ### CLI Menu

-This tool provides a menu to view individual collections as well as download all items from IR.
+This CLI tool provides a menu to download individual collections or all items from the IR.
 All libraries used within the files are built-ins, with the exception of requests.

 #### Usage